ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** To share your weakness is to make yourself vulnerable; to make yourself vulnerable is to show your strength. — Criss Jami
+> **Citacao:** When it hurts - observe.
+Life is trying to teach you something. — Anita Krizzan

 fim do arquivo